analyseuc3m/ANALYSE-v1/README.md

 <ul>
 <li>Option 1: Use this full repository of Open edX which has the both the "hotfix-2016-03-17" release and ANALYSE module.</li>
 <br />
 <li>Option 2: Take ANALYSE code and insert it in a different Open edX release.
 The ANALYSE tool has been tested in the last two releases: Cypress and Dogwood.
-We have not tested it in other releases.</li>
+We have not tested it in other releases and there is no warranty for the program.</li>

 <br />
 The functionality of ANALYSE has been added as a new django application.
 If you want to add ANALYSE in Open edX in your Open edX release, you have to add different files and folders of this repository: